jeffreylanters/unity-entity-component-system/README.md

   void SetActive (bool value);
   /// Destroys the game object of the entity. void Destroy ();
-  /// Sets the value a property to a Unity Component. void SetComponentProperty<UnityComponentType> (ref UnityComponentType entityProperty);
+  /// Gets a component on an enity and sets it's reference to a property. void GetComponentToProperty<UnityComponentType> (ref UnityComponentType entityProperty, bool includeChildren = false, bool includeInactive = false)
   /// Adds an asset to the entity. void AddAsset (UnityEngine.Object asset);
   /// Loads a asset from the controller and adds it as an asset to the entity.